 We’ve all heard the scary statistics about student loan debt.
-Altogether, Americans owe almost $1.3 trillion in student loans.
-In the class of 2016, the average graduate owes $37,172.
+Altogether, Americans owe almost $1.48 trillion in student loans.
+In the Class of 2017, the average graduate owes $39,400.

 These high stats aren’t surprising, what with the cost of a private college averaging $32,410 per year.
-But what if you could reduce that number to zero with a full-tuition scholarship?
+But what if you could reduce that number to $0 with a full-tuition scholarship?

-While competitive, there are full-tuition scholarships around the country.
-They cover most or all of the cost of attendance at a college of your choice.
-Read on for eight full-tuition scholarships for college, plus some tips on how to win one.
+While competitive, there are full-tuition scholarships that cover the cost of attendance at your college of choice.
+Read on for seven full-tuition scholarships, plus some tips on how to win one.

-The Gates Millennium Scholarship covers unmet financial need for African American, American Indian, Alaska Native, Asian Pacific Islander American, and Hispanic American students.
+The Gates Millennium Scholars program covers unmet financial need for African American, American Indian, Alaska Native, Asian Pacific Islander American, and Hispanic American students.
 You need to have a GPA of at least 3.3, along with a commitment to service and leadership.

 To win the Gates Millennium Scholarship, your school needs to nominate you.
 You also need to answer several essay questions.
 If you think you could qualify, speak to a teacher, counselor, or your principal about next steps.